 Lloyd's granted approval for ASML to establish a Special Purpose Arrangement, Syndicate 6134, with effect from the start of 2018 underwriting year to operate alongside Syndicate 2121 as the host syndicate.
 Syndicate 6134 is sponsored and capitalised by the Hannover Re group through its corporate member Inter Hannover (No.1) Ltd. Syndicate 6134 writes quota share reinsurances across specific classes of business within the underwriting capability of the host syndicate.
-In 2018 these include elements of the property, terrorism, specialty, cyber and political risks accounts.
-The gross net written premium of Syndicate 6134 for 2018 is £19.5 million and for the 2019 year of account the expectation is that premium will be £29.8 million.
+In 2018 these included elements of the property, terrorism, specialty, cyber and political risks accounts.
+In 2019 this was extended to include elements of the marine hull and war, liability marine and energy, marine cargo and marine specie accounts.
+The estimated ultimate gross net written premium of Syndicate 6134 for the 2019 year of account is £31.1 million (2018: £21.9 million) and for the 2020 year of account the expectation is that the gross net written premium will be £105.6 million.

 Syndicate 2121 charges Syndicate 6134 an overriding commission in relation to this arrangement.
-Other than in respect of political risks business, this commission is charged at a rate of between 5% and 10% of gross net written premium.
+For the 2018 and 2019 years of account, other than in respect of political risks business, this commission is charged at a rate of between 5% and 10% of gross net written premium.
 In respect of political risks the overrider is charged at a rate of 30% of gross written premium although Syndicate 6134 is not charged its share of original acquisition costs for this class.
 The commission charged is in line with similar facilities currently operating in the Lloyd's market.

-At 31 December 2018 creditors included an amount of £20.1 million owed to Syndicate 6134.
+At 31 December 2019 creditors included an amount of £34.8 million (2018: £20.1 million) owed to Syndicate 6134.

-All such business underwritten and reinsurances purchased have in the past been, and will continue to be, transacted on an arm's length commercial basis with no personal benefit derived by the directors, officers, shareholders or related parties concerned.
+All such business underwritten and reinsurances purchased have in the past been, and will continue to be, transacted on an arm's length commercial basis with no personal benefit derived by the directors, officers or related parties concerned, other than by virtue of directorship fees, salaries and related remuneration in respect of their employment or by virtue of any increase in capital value arising on shareholdings.